Azure/modern-web-app-pattern-dotnet/README.md

 You can substitute the environment name with your own value.

 By default, Azure resources are sized for a "development" mode.
-If doing a Production deployment, see use the [Isolated Deployment](./prod-deployment.md) instructions for more detail.
+If doing a Production deployment, see use the [prod Deployment](./prod-deployment.md) instructions for more detail.

 ### 4. Log in to Azure